-- Your ability and/or aptitude for all three subjects - Your interest, enjoyment and enthusiasm for your chosen subjects - The relation of your chosen subjects to each other - Your plans for higher education and a career
+- Your interest, enjoyment and enthusiasm for your chosen subjects - Your ability in your chosen subjects - The wider skills each of your chosen subjects provide - Your plans for the future and a career

 In addition:

 - You will have more time allocated to each of your option subjects in Year 10, so be sure to pick ones that you enjoy! - Remember that to study a subject to A-Level it is normally a requirement to have studied it and achieved at least a grade 6 at GCSE. - Remember that the subjects that your friends choose will be based on their own strengths, ambitions and skills.
 Choose the subjects that are right for you.